Miles Lampson, 1st Baron Killearn: Ambassador to Egypt

 As a result of the Anglo-Egyptian treaty of 1936, to which Lampson was a signatory, Britain loosened its grip on Egypt and the post title was changed to Ambassador to Egypt and High Commissioner for the Sudan in 1936.
 Under the terms of the treaty signed on 26 August 1936, the British retained the Suez canal base; the right to use Alexandria as a naval base for the next eight years along with the right to station air and ground forces to defend the Alexandria base; the right to defend the Egyptian border with the Italian colony of Libya; and the right to use all facilities in Egypt to support British forces in the event of war.
 Lampson made the concessions but, with respect to all of its essential points, the Anglo-Egyptian treaty was a triumph for British interests.
 Lampson was helped by the fact that el-Nahas and the rest of the Wafd were also concerned about Italian imperialism.
+The Italian conquest of Ethiopia in 1935-1936 served to the Egyptians as a terrifying warning that Mussolini was serious about his plans for a "new Roman empire" and was willing and able to use brutal means to achieve this objective.
+El-Nahas and the rest of the Wafd Party were anti-British nationalists, but faced with the choice between Italian imperialism and British imperialism, clearly felt the latter was preferable to the former.
 Lampson continued in this office until 1946.
-As ambassador to Egypt he forced King Farouk I to change the cabinet to a Wafdist one through surrounding the king's palace with tanks in the Abdeen Palace incident of 1942.